-- Government-imposed restrictions with respect to the use of embryos or human embryonic stem cells in research and development could limit our ability to conduct research and develop new products. - Government imposed restrictions on the use of embryos or hES cells in the United States and abroad could generally constrain stem cell research thereby limiting the market and demand for our products.
-During March 2009, President Obama lifted certain restrictions on federal funding of research involving the use of hES cells, and in accordance with President Obama's executive order, the National Institutes of Health has adopted new guidelines for determining the eligibility of hES cell lines for use in federally funded research.
-The central focus of the proposed guidelines is to assure that hES cells used in federally funded research were derived from human embryos that were created for reproductive purposes, were no longer needed for this purpose, and were voluntarily donated for research purposes with the informed written consent of the donors. hES cells that were derived from embryos created for research purposes rather than reproductive purposes, and other hES cells that were not derived in compliance with the guidelines, are not eligible for use in federally funded research. - California law requires that stem cell research be conducted under the oversight of a stem cell research oversight (SCRO) committee.
+- · Government-imposed restrictions with respect to the use of embryos or human embryonic stem cells in research and development could limit our ability to conduct research and develop new products. - · Government imposed restrictions on the use of embryos or hES cells in the United States and abroad could generally constrain stem cell research thereby limiting the market and demand for our products.
+During March 2009, President Obama lifted certain restrictions on federal funding of research involving the use of hES cells.
+In accordance with President Obama's executive order, the National Institutes of Health has proposed for public comment new guidelines for determining the eligibility of hES cell lines for use in federally funded research. - · California law requires that stem cell research be conducted under the oversight of a stem cell research oversight (SCRO) committee.
 Many kinds of stem cell research, including the derivation of new hES cell lines, may only be conducted in California with the prior written approval the SCRO.
 A SCRO could prohibit or impose restrictions on the research we plan to do. - The use of hES cells gives rise to religious, moral and ethical issues regarding the appropriate means of obtaining the cells and the appropriate use and disposal of the cells.
 These considerations could lead to more restrictive government regulations or could generally constrain stem cell research thereby limiting the market and demand for our products.